LTE Advanced: First technology demonstrations and field trials

-Deployment

-The deployment of LTE-Advanced in progress in various LTE networks.

-In August 2019, the Global mobile Suppliers Association (GSA) reported that there were 304 commercially launched LTE-Advanced networks in 134 countries.
-Overall, 335 operators are investing in LTE-Advanced (in the form of tests, trials, deployments or commercial service provision) in 141 countries.

 LTE Advanced Pro

 LTE Advanced Pro (LTE-A Pro, also known as 4.5G, 4.5G Pro, 4.9G, Pre-5G, 5G Project) is a name for 3GPP release 13 and 14.
 It is an evolution of LTE Advanced (LTE-A) cellular standard supporting data rates in excess of 3 Gbit/s using 32-carrier aggregation.
 It also introduces the concept of License Assisted Access, which allows sharing of licensed and unlicensed spectrum.

 Additionally, it incorporates several new technologies associated with 5G, such as 256-QAM, Massive MIMO, LTE-Unlicensed and LTE IoT, that facilitated early migration of existing networks to enhancements promised with the full 5G standard.

+Telstra in Australia deployed the very first LTE Advanced Pro network in January 2017.

+Following AT&T's rollout of LTE Advanced and Advanced Pro networks in 2017, it inaccurately referred to them as "5G Evolution" (5G E) in advertising and on-device network indicators.